aidenchia/dapp/README.md

 #### JavaScript / node.JS
+* let and const are block-scoped while var is function-scoped
 * async/await pattern allows you to work with JS promises more easily
 * arrow functions () => in JS cuts down a lot of typing
 * npm automatically looks for package.json in root to download dependencies specified